REGISTRATION IS NOW CLOSED. Both cleanup sites have reached their maximum capacity for volunteer sign-ups.

-Take part in the biggest annual Potomac River cleanup and restore healthy shorelines by removing litter, debris and trash from river access spots across Maryland, Virginia, West Virginia, Pennsylvania and Washington, DC.
+Take part in the biggest annual Potomac River cleanup of the year!
+Grab a friend and help restore healthy shorelines by removing litter, debris, and trash from local lands along the Potomac.

 Fletcher’s Cove is located along the C&O Canal National Historical Park on the Potomac River, between Chain and Key Bridges.
 Just minutes from downtown Washington, DC, Fletcher’s has hosted fisherman and recreationalists since the 1850s.